Exploratory data analysis II

 Revisit the plot

-Is a Congressional District more likely to be flipped to a Democratic seat if it has high prevalence of gerrymandering or low prevalence of gerrymandering?
+Is a Congressional District more likely to be flipped to a Democratic seat if it has high or low prevalence of gerrymandering?

 gerrymander |>